All about Mougins Village

 A city rich in culinary traditions

-Today's gastronomic tradition in Mougins started in the 1900s, and the legendary French chef Roger Vergé opened the iconic restaurant Le Moulin de Mougins in 1969.
+Today's gastronomic tradition in Mougins started in the 1900s when legendary French chef Roger Vergé opened the iconic restaurant Le Moulin de Mougins in 1969.

 Gastronomy Festival

-The festival is a celebration of the art of gastronomy, but it is also a tribute to the Provençal lifestyle, where cooking and meals are an essential part of social life.
-Local products such as olive oil, lavender honey, truffles and fish from nearby ports are some of the ingredients that are often in focus.
+The festival is a celebration of the art of gastronomy, but it's also a celebration of the Provençal lifestyle, where cooking and eating are an essential part of social life.
+Local products such as olive oil, lavender honey, truffles and fish from nearby ports are some of the ingredients often featured.

 Gastronomy and lifestyle